andre146/rpi2_fan_controller/README.md

 The wiring pi library is needed to compile the program.
 See http://wiringpi.com/ for further information.
 You can install wiring pi by executing the following line: sudo apt install wiringpi

-How to install:
+<b>How to install:</b>
 After cloning the repository to a directory on your Raspberry Pi, type 'make' to compile It should finish without warnings or errors if wiring pi is installed properly

 How to use:
 Change the settings in fan.conf to how you need them.
 Tuning the proportional and integral controller might take some time later.
-Execute with 'sudo ./fan <temperature>' substitute <temperatue> with the temperature in °C the Raspberry Pi should stay at It is recommended to use something like screen to run the software in the background.
+Execute with 'sudo ./fan temperature' substitute temperatue with the temperature in °C the Raspberry Pi should stay at It is recommended to use something like screen to run the software in the background.

 How to connect your fan: